 Loved it.
 It was a bridge into the software industry.
 It was a torrent of information and good people to know.
 Easily the best professional decision I have ever made.Greg Glover

-If you’re a veteran who has yet to use their benefits or if you’re transitioning out of the service, think about using your GI Bill to start your career in tech.
-We’ve heard time and again from startups, major corporations, and other employers in the tech...
+If you’re a veteran or military spouse who has yet to use their benefits or if you’re transitioning out of the service, think about using your GI Bill to start your career in tech.
+We’ve heard time and again from startups, major corporations, and other...

-For many veterans, finding the right career path can be a tremendous struggle.
-While a growing number of industries are becoming more open to the idea of hiring military veterans, there are a few career fields that actively seek to hire vets and are also a great fit...
+For many veterans and military spouses, finding the right career path can be a tremendous struggle.
+While a growing number of industries are becoming more open to the idea of hiring veterans or military spouses, there are a few career fields that actively seek to hire...

 Taking on a principal role for Purple Gator roughly four years ago was a leap of faith.
 Even though I loved the idea of our flagship product, a trivia platform that offers businesses a new way to engage customers, I was signing on with a brand-new company...